by Jin Nguyen

 This article originally appeared in the February 2007 edition of Drum Corps World (Volume 35, Number 17).

 Yes, it has been a while since we last chatted.
 There hasn’t been a lot of information worth publishing, but I figured you might want to know some of the things that have happened and where we stand as of the beginning of the new...

 This article originally appeared in the April 2007 edition of Drum Corps World (Volume 36, Number 1).
 David has occasionally written for Drum Corps World.
 He is now dealing with serious health issues involving a brain tumor.
 He is one of the most courageous people I know and I am pleased that he re-published his book in 2006 (“Middle Horn Leader 1984”) using original artwork that Don Daber produced years ago to appear in my newspaper that illustrated much of the book when it was first released.
 David is now...

 by Mike Ferlazzo, DCW staff

-This article originally appeared in the November 2007 edition of Drum Corps World (Volume 36, Number 14), mailed to subscribers on October 25, 2007.
+This article originally appeared in the December 2007 edition of Drum Corps world (Volume 36, Number 16).